 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Two wines, cognac, and fresh strawberries combine for a sprightly Champagne bowler.
 It's a classic cocktail recipe that's definitely worth mixing up.
 Perfect for summer when strawberries are at their peak, it's one of the most refreshing brandy drinks you'll find and a beautiful way to dress up the average glass of wine.

 This wine cocktail dates to at least the 1930s and '40s and uses both a white wine (e.g.,chardonnay) and cognac topped with sparkling wine.
 The three grape-based ingredients are a wonderful foundation for a mash of sweetened strawberries.
 Since it's served without straining, you also get the full effect of the berries.

 Gather the ingredients.

 In a cocktail shaker, add the strawberries and simple syrup.

+Add the cognac and white wine.
 Fill the shaker halfway with ice.

 Pour the contents of the shaker (including the ice) into a wine goblet.